evanshortiss/evanshortiss.github.io/_posts/2019-11-08-raspberry-pi-setup.markdown

 1. Use balenaEtcher to load the image onto a microSD.
 1. Wait until balenaEtcheris finished.
 1. Eject the microSD from your PC or Laptop.
-1. Plug the microSD into the Raspberry Pi and boot it up.
+1. Plug the microSD into the Raspberry Pi and boot it up with a keyboard and monitor attached.

-_Note: balenaEtcher is not strictly necessary but it's nice and easy._
+_Note: balenaEtcher is not strictly necessary, but it's a nice and easy way to perform the flash._

 ## Initial Login and Password Change